weakvar/FrameBuilder/README.md

 )
 ```

-Sets the height of the view relative to the specified top and bottom views and their edges:
+Sets the height of the `fooView` relative to the top and bottom edges of the `barView` with some offsets:
 ```swift
 let fooView = UIView()
 fooView.buildFrame(